 There are two beach options from Santa Lucia.
 The closest one, Praia da Terra Estreita, is a short ferry trip across the river.
 This ferry runs from May to October.

-Walking in this area has many options with quiet dirt roads, paths and the beach.
+Walking and cycling in this area has many options with quiet dirt roads, paths and the beach.